• Skip to primary navigation

 But here is the thing…

-He told me that while that was amazing, that if we left right then and returned, the church would be a different place.
+He told me that while that was amazing, if we left right then and returned, the church would be a different place.
 That it is easy to assume everyone from our past is frozen in time, but that isn’t true.
 People have changed, places have changed, and going back wouldn’t be like stepping right back in right after we left.

 And it isn’t like I couldn’t adjust to life there again, I am sure I could.
 I am sure that over time, things would be okay.
 But remembering that I can never go back to 1997 and how things were back then is a comfort to me in a place so far from home.